C2SM/c2sm.github.io/tools/int2lm.md

 ## Support status

+The `master` branch of INT2LM is continuously tested on Piz Daint

 ## Access

 In order to get access to the [INT2LM repository hosted on the C2SM-RCM GitHub organization](https://github.com/C2SM-RCM/int2lm),